willstMSFT/microsoft-365-docs/copilot/copilot-prompt-gallery-export-prompts.md

    ```PowerShell
    Get-Module -ListAvailable MSAL.PS
    ```
-2. If the module isn't installed, install by running the following command in PowerShell:
+2. If the module isn't installed, install the module by running the following command in PowerShell:
    ```PowerShell
    Install-Module -Name MSAL.PS -Scope CurrentUser